 A conditional ticket field is a ticket field within a ticket form that only appears to agents and end users some of the time, under certain circumstances.
 Those circumstances are defined by the Support administrator in a condition (or condition statement), which is an if-then statement, or rule, that is associated with a specific ticket form.

-For example, notice that the words if and then are used in this portion of the Support interface, where the administrator creates a condition.
+For example, notice that the words if and then are used in this portion of the Support interface, where the administrator creates a condition for end users.

 This table explains the parts of a conditional statement in more detail.